robertlarkins/software-engineering-glossary/Types.md

 # Types

-## Primitive
+## Primitive or Simple
-Primitive data types are value types that are built into the C# language.
+Primitive data types, also known as simple data types in C#, are value types that are built into the C# language.

 A type can be checked to see if it is primitive by calling its `IsPrimitive` property.
 For example `typeof(double).IsPrimitive` will return true, while .